kimberlyglass/spider/README.md

 (4) STEP 4: Apply message-passing
 Function: PANDA()
 Input-parameter(s): alpha, degree-normalized network created in STEP 3
 Summary: SPIDER applies the PANDA message-passing algorithm to the degree-normalized seed network A* calculated in Step 3.
-PANDAâ€™s message-passing framework integrates information from three networks, representing TF protein-protein interaction (P), TF/gene regulation (W) and gene co-expression (C).
+PANDA's message-passing framework integrates information from three networks, representing TF protein-protein interaction (P), TF/gene regulation (W) and gene co-expression (C).
 In SPIDER, P and C are set equal to the identity matrix; W is set equal to A*.
 Output: This step returns a complete, bi-partite network with edge weights representing the likelihood that a TF regulates a gene; the distribution of these edge weights is similar to z-scores.